anodot/anodot_aws_usage/README.md

 4. Create the lambda function

-For running the next command, you will need your Anodot **Access Token** and the URL through which you access Anodot.
+For running the next command, you will need your the URL through which you access Anodot.
-For obtaining your Anodot Access Token - Please refer to this [page](https://support.anodot.com/hc/en-us/articles/360002631114-Token-Management-)

 ```bash
 make create-function